 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Verify that your solar installer is properly licensed.
-This ensures that the work is done correctly using the most up-to-date installation methods.
-In Missouri, it's purely up to cities and counties issue contracting licenses.
+This helps ensure that the work is done correctly using current best installation practices.
+In Missouri, cities and counties have the right to issue contracting licenses.
 However, all contractors must register with the Missouri Secretary of State.

-Check Google Reviews, the Better Business Bureau (BBB), TrustPilot, and other review sites to see what past customers have to say about local solar installers.
-Detailed reviews on these platforms can help you assess a provider's integrity and customer service.
-Be wary of providers with few or mainly poor reviews.
+Check review sites like the Better Business Bureau (BBB), TrustPilot, and Google Reviews to see feedback from past customers on local solar companies.
+Detailed reviews can help you evaluate a company's reliability and customer service.
+Use caution with companies that have very few reviews or mostly negative ones.

-Quality solar installations should include strong workmanship and performance warranties.
-A workmanship warranty covers any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance warranty ensures a certain level of energy production.
-Strong warranties demonstrate a company's confidence in its work.
+High-quality solar installations should have robust workmanship and performance guarantees.
+The workmanship warranty covers any installation issues like poor alignment, cracks in the panels, or poor wiring.
+The output warranty guarantees an energy generation baseline.
+Strong warranties reflect a solar provider's faith in its installations.

 Incentive Type: Property Tax Incentive